logur/logur/README.md

 ### Create a custom interface

 Interfaces should be defined by the consumer, so the `Logger` interface in this library should not be used directly.
-A custom interfaces should be defined instead:
+A custom interface should be defined instead:

 ```go
 type MyLogger interface {